 - Where required, adhere to EPA or other environmental requirements

 Allow a minimum half metre gap between the curtain and the sea bed at low tide.
 Silt curtains are intended to promote the settling of sediment by driving particles closer to the sea bed.
-Water will always find the path of least resistance, therefore the water will pass between the lower edge of the silt curtain and the sea bed.
+Water will always find the path of least resistance, therefore the water will pass between the lower edge of the curtain and the sea bed.
 Sediment must be forced deep enough to improve settlement.
 The gap between the curtain and sea bed provides a significantly more effective pressure release than the porosity of geotextile.

 The deeper the curtain, the greater the hydraulic loading which can cause the curtain to flare, resulting in additional horizontal loads.
-Further, if the curtain penetration is too great, the water that passes beneath the silt curtain will be squeezed through a small gap resulting in possible further erosion of the sea bed and a resuspension of particulate into the upper water column further downstream.
+Further, if the curtain penetration is too great, the water that passes beneath the skirt will be squeezed through a small gap resulting in possible further erosion of the sea bed and a resuspension of particulate into the upper water column further downstream.

-How Do I Ensure the Curtain Effectiveness?
+How Do I Ensure Silt Curtain Effectiveness?

 Silt curtain effectiveness is considered as the degree of turbidity reduction achieved within the controlled area relative to the turbidity levels outside of the area.
 Factors which affect this effectiveness are: